yaykut835/GPU-Accelerated-Template-Matching/README.md

 # GPU-Accelerated-Template-Matching
-A high-performance Python utility for performing Normalized Cross-Correlation template matching using PyTorch GPU kernels.
-This module provides a significant speedup over standard CPU-based methods (like cv2.matchTemplate) while maintaining a seamless fallback mechanism.
+A high performance Python utility for performing Normalized Cross-Correlation template matching using PyTorch gpu kernels.
+This module provides a significant speedup over standard cpu based methods (like cv2.matchTemplate) while maintaining a seamless fallback mechanism.

-GPU Acceleration: Leverages PyTorch's conv2d and avg_pool2d for massive parallelization.
+Gpu Acceleration: Leverages PyTorch's conv2d and avg_pool2d for massive parallelization.
-NCC Algorithm: Robust matching that handles lighting and contrast variations.
+Ncc Algorithm: Robust matching that handles lighting and contrast variations.
-Automatic Fallback: Gracefully switches to cv2.matchTemplate (CPU) if a GPU is unavailable or out of memory (OOM).
+Automatic Fallback: Gracefully switches to cv2.matchTemplate(cpu) if a gpu is unavailable or out of memory.

 Ensure you have the following installed: pip install torch numpy opencv-python